tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 For the sake of simplicity, both management and instances networks, share the same IPv6 and IPv4 subnet.
 They are Dual-Stacked but, IPv4 is entirely optional, if you have IPv6.

-When with IPv6, the life is easier, just enable SLAAC in your Network.
+When with IPv6, the life is easier, just enable `SLAAC` in your Network.
 Then, both Nodes (Management Network) and Instances will generate its own IPv6 address automatically, you'll want DNS here, or at least, a well configured `/etc/hosts` files.
 Plus, you might want to disable `IPv6 Privacy Extensions` within your Instances, since OpenStack Neutron does not have support for it.

-When with IPv4, the subnet 10.0.0.0/24 is subdivided into two, not by subnet mask, but instead, by using the Neutron option "--allocation-pool".
-So, from 10.0.0.1 to 10.0.0.128, resides the some `KVM Hypervisors` (`ubuntu-virt`) running things like the Gateway, Controler and Network nodes, also the Compute Nodes are others `KVM Hypervisors` running `nova-compute` and `Neutron OVS Agent`.
-And for your Instances, from 10.0.0.129 to 10.0.0.254.
+When with IPv4, the subnet `10.0.0.0/24` is subdivided into two, not by subnet mask, but instead, by using the Neutron option "--allocation-pool".
+So, from `10.0.0.1` to `10.0.0.128`, resides the some `KVM Hypervisors` (`ubuntu-virt`) running things like the Gateway, Controler and Network nodes, also the Compute Nodes are others `KVM Hypervisors` running `nova-compute` and `Neutron OVS Agent`.
+And for your `Instances`, from `10.0.0.129` to `10.0.0.254`.

 So, it is simpler, you just need one `Single Flat Network`, `Dual-Stacked`, IPv4 with DHCPv4 and IPv6 with SLAAC, for your entire Cloud Computing.

 Also, since we aren't using Neutron acting as a L3 Router, we don't need to deal with any extra IPv6/4 subnets.
-Remember, just 1 IPv6 (or IPv4) subnet is enough to start using OpenStack, very minimalist and stable.
-Then you can start playing with `VLAN Provider Networks` and later, with topologies like `Per-Tenant Router with Private Networks`, just like the docs.openstack.org/juno presents.
+Remember, just one IPv6 (or IPv4) subnet is enough to start using OpenStack, very minimalist and stable.
+Then you can start playing with `VLAN Provider Networks` and later, with topologies like `Per-Tenant Router with Private Networks`, just like the `docs.openstack.org/juno` presents.

 ### 5.2.1.
 Creating the Flat Neutron Network